 - Pipeline installation and expansion— providing real estate counsel for the negotiation of property access and rights

 - Construction — providing counseling for infrastructure projects, from refineries and terminals to c-stores and retail fuel facilities.

 - Regulatory matters— assisting with the successful navigation of challenging regulatory issues, such as cap and trade, RINs and other renewable fuel issues

 Although oil, gas and coal remain U.S. powerhouses, alternative energy and clean energy companies are playing an increasingly important role in powering our communities.
 Our lawyers are helping these companies prosper — in solar, wind, fracking, ethanol, methane and other biofuels.

 From the inception of a client’s design to completion of the project, Greensfelder is there.
 The team guides clients through the full range of corporate and business decisions and actions needed, including obtaining permits, licenses, grants, tax credits and other incentives clients may need to get their new energy operation up and running.

-- Design and performance — litigating design and performance issues with manufacturers of equipment used in wind farm and clean energy technologies
+- Design and performance — litigating design and performance issues with manufacturers of equipment used in wind farm and other technologies

 - Interfaces — managing agricultural commodities and renewable-fuel interfaces, including downstream marketing and petroleum industry interfaces